 Note: There is a clear indication in the verse that many of Abraham’s descendants were given the prophethood and the scripture.

-[45:16] And we have given the Children of Israel the Scripture, and the wisdom, and the prophethood, and we provided them with good provisions; and we preferred them over the worlds.
+[45:16] And we have given the Children of Israel the scripture, and the wisdom, and the prophethood, and we provided them with good provisions; and we preferred them over a people of the world.

 Note: The Children of Israel have not only been given the scripture but they have also been bestowed many other favors to guide them to the right path.